mocchapi/pesterchum-themes/README.md

 - Touch nothing else
 - Make a commit & open a PR request on this repository with your changes

 Can't figure it out?
 You may also [open an issue](https://github.com/mocchapi/pesterchum-themes/issues/new?assignees=&labels=import+request&projects=&template=theme-import-request.md&title=Add+theme%3A+THEME_NAME_HERE) as long as you fill out all the info.

+Alternatively, you can just @ me on discord if you're in the know

 ## In this repository